Check your Medicare eligibility in a few simple clicks. Start Here!

 While there’s no benefit to waiting beyond age 70, it can be worth your while to put off Social Security until that point.
 Consider your circumstances and whether delaying Social Security is right for you.

-Approaching your Medicare eligibility and initial enrollment period can be an exciting time.
+Approaching your Medicare initial enrollment period can be an exciting time.
 As you prepare to navigate the world of Medicare, our advisors are here to support you.
-Whether you have questions about these Medicare mistakes, how to enroll in Medicare, or how to find the right coverage for your needs, contact our Dayton- and Cincinnati-based advisors for guidance.
-Email advice@retiremed.com or call 855.981.8611 to get started!
+Whether you have questions about these Medicare mistakes, how to enroll in Medicare, or how to find the right coverage for your needs, contact our local advisors for guidance.
+Call 855.981.8611 or schedule a call to get started!